Wallace, Julia (Abernethy)

 Community organization, 46 Pleasant Street, Cambridge

-Staffed mostly by volunteers, the Women's Educational Center provides women with referrals to outside community resources, including doctors, therapists, lawyers, clinics, housing and job opportunities.
+Staffed mostly by volunteers, the Women's Center provides women with referrals to outside community resources, including doctors, therapists, lawyers, clinics, housing and job opportunities.
 Its newest project, Women of Action, organizes women to fight for their rights, most recently insisting that the MBTA stop to pick up women with children in baby carriages.
 Some groups that began by meeting at the Women's Educational Center, developed into independent organizations, including the Boston Area Rape Crisis Center, Finex House, Incest Resources, and Transition House, a shelter for women and children.
 Archives from 1971 to 1988 are held at Northeastern University Library.

 References: Finding Aid, Northeastern University Library Archives; Annie Popkin Papers, Schlesinger Library; Central Square Women's Walking Tour.